How to Get Great Financial Planner Jobs

 2. Licensing

-If you want to become a financial planner, you have to get the right licenses.
+If you want to be a financial professional, you have to get the right licenses.
 Depending on how you get into the business, you’ll need to take care of licensing.
 Rather than repeat myself, I’ve written a long post on this subject.
-Check out “How To Become A Financial Planner”.
+Check out “How To Start Your Career As A Financial Planner”.

 In some (or most) cases, you shouldn’t wait to get your license before starting your career.
 As you’ll see below, you can start down your career path immediately.